AnotherParanoidAndroid/hello-world/README.md

 Meanwhile in the Master life goes on too

 Another line in Master.
-Let's see how this will work
+Let's see how this will work.
+And this too.